alma-cdk/project/docs/MIGRATION-GUIDE-0-to-1.md

 ```

 > [!Important]
 > Using this feature flag is meant for easing the transition from v0 to v1 initially.
-You should still remove the compatibility feature flag and deploy using the "new" tagging behavior rather sooner than later, as the **compatibility feature flag will be removed in future v2 major version** and the "new" tagging behavior will become default.
+You should still remove the compatibility feature flag and deploy using the fixed tagging behavior rather sooner than later, as the **compatibility feature flag will be removed in future v2 major version** and the fixed tagging behavior will become default.

 <br/>